adjspecies/lsf-guides/README.md

 * In order to maintain consistency in the printed version, your pull request may be rejected with an explanation in a comment rather than an annotation on code.
 That's the problem with a graphical editor!
+* Write up a short description of your changes in the form of a blog-post for every pull request, if you can (we will if not), so that the change-log can be updated with what you've accomplished!

 ## License